haffmans/Maxis-formats/docs/simcopter-max-format.md

 ## Introduction

-Geometry data for models (buildings, helicopters, ground objects, etc) appears to be stored in the three sim3d?.max files.
+Geometry data for models (buildings, helicopters, ground objects, etc.) is stored in the three sim3d#.max files.
 Rough guess at a file format follows.

 ## Details